se-edu/learningresources/contents/uix/accessibility.md

    * Situational limitations %%e.g., under bright sunlight, an environment where one cannot listen to audio%%
    * Internet-related limitations %%e.g., slow Internet connection, limited bandwidth%%

+More information on the above can be found on [this article](https://www.w3.org/WAI/fundamentals/accessibility-intro/#what).

 Improving accessibility also brings some benefits to you as a developer:
+1. **Accessibility is a right**.
+Caring about accessibility demonstrates good ethics/morals.
-1. **Accessibility helps you improve your website's UX**.
+2. **Accessibility helps you improve your website's UX**.
 [W3C](https://www.w3.org/standards/webdesign/accessibility) notes that accessibility practices are good design practices in general, which improve the UX of your website.
-2. **Accessibility is a right**.
-Caring about accessibility demonstrates good ethics/morals.
 3. **Accessibility makes your website more discoverable**.
-Web pages with good accessibility practices are ranked higher by search engine crawlers, making your website more discoverable and marketable to new users.
+Web pages with good accessibility practices are ranked higher by search engine crawlers, making your website more discoverable and marketable to new users. %%(Read more on accessibility and search engine [here](https://blogs.perficientdigital.com/2018/01/12/website-accessibility-benefit-seo/))%%
 4. **Accessibility helps you increase your user base**.
 According to the [World Health Organization world report on disability](https://www.who.int/disabilities/world_report/2011/report/en/), about 15% of the world's population live with some form of disability.
 That makes up more than 1 billion people.
 It is a significant population of users, so improving accessibility can help you reach more people.
 5. **Accessibility is part of the law in some places**.
 In [some countries](https://www.w3.org/WAI/policies/), abiding by accessibility guidelines is mandatory.
 Be careful not to break the law!